top of page

 One of these fluctuating hormones, oestrogen, in turn, leads to a drop in another hormone, oxytocin.

-This hormone, often known as the love hormone, is what makes us feel attachment and love, for example, to our children or pets.
+This hormone, often known as the love hormone, is what makes us feel attachment and love, for example, for our children or pets.

 Don't let lowered oxytocin get you down

 Beyond good vibes, community also provides practical benefits, especially when it comes to advice and support from people sharing a similar experience.
-Likewise, being able to turn to a friend when things are tricky can make all the difference between soldiering on alone, or as part of a gang!
+Similarly, having a friend to turn to during challenging times can significantly impact one's decision to persevere alone or to join a group.

 So, how can we go about finding or creating community as we go through menopause?